higgsas/higgsas_geo_nodes_manual/docs/source/generators.rst

   Face selection of end face

 .. tip::
-    Note that after maze generated you might not want to use **Start Face** as start of the maze, because it will give more easier path to the end
+    Note that after maze generated you might not want to use **Start Face** as start of the maze, because it will give more easier path to the end, so use it as the end of the maze

 ************************************************************